 Lockheed Martin and MacAulay-Brown, for example, are both headquartered in Florida and have historically employed a large number of cybersecurity professionals.
 Both of these businesses have offices in Florida, namely in Tampa and Orlando.
 Miami and Melbourne are also viable options, thanks to their abundance of job openings and proximity to a number of universities.

 Furthermore, Florida is home to seven members of the Cybersecurity 500 (a ranking of the best companies in the cybersecurity industry).
 Easy Solutions, Citrix, Harris, INFOSIGHT, Appriver, Veriato, and KnowBe4 are among these firms.
 In short, cybersecurity graduates in Florida have plenty of job opportunities, particularly if they can secure an internship while still in school.

-Finally, Florida’s reputation as a refuge for retirees has had the unintended consequence of pushing away many young people, resulting in a labour shortage across the board.
+Finally, Florida’s reputation as a refuge for retirees has had the unintended consequence of pushing away many young people, resulting in a labor shortage across the board.
 This may be bad for the state, but it’s perfect for job seekers.

 According to CyberSeek, Florida is currently hiring a significant number of cybersecurity specialists.
 To date, there are approximately 24,600 cybersecurity work openings, the bulk of which are cybersecurity researchers, engineers, consultants, or administrators.
 Basically, there are cybersecurity positions available for all levels of expertise, and some opportunities for upper management.

 The ratio of cybersecurity staff available to demand is about 2.0, which is about average for the country.
 This means that Florida is no more or less likely than the rest of the country to be welcoming to job seekers.
 Given the above data on job demand, it’s obvious that enthusiastic cybersecurity professionals should have no trouble finding work.